Namachozhan/BugOps/SonarQube/Error and fix.md

 **SonarQube Docker Troubleshooting Guide**
-1. Check If the Container is Running docker ps
+1. Check If the Container is Running
+   docker ps
-If SonarQube is not listed, it’s not running.
+2.If SonarQube is not listed, it’s not running.
   Start it:
     docker start <container_id>

-Restart if needed:
+3.Restart if needed:
 docker restart <container_id>

+---
 **2. Verify Port Mapping**

 docker inspect <container_id> | grep -i '"HostPort"'